 15. Not understanding the type of market

 Understandably first-time home buyers are often looking for the best deal they can get.
-But first you must understand the type of real estate market that your local area is in as great deals are not always plentiful.
+However, first you must understand the type of real estate market that your local area is in as great deals are not always plentiful.
 A buyer’s market is exactly what it sounds like……there is usually a surplus of home inventory for the amount of active homebuyers.
 This can result in some fantastic deals for buyers.
-On the flip-side is a seller’s market, where home inventory is tight and it is common to see multiple offer situations which can drive up the price of homes even higher.
+On the flip-side is a seller’s market, where home inventory is tight and it is common to see multiple offer situations, which can drive up the price of homes even higher.
 If you’re purchasing a home in a hot seller’s market, you should be mentally prepared for the chance that the homes you are looking at could go over asking price and that you will have to be more aggressive with your offers.
-Either way a good agent will be able to give you a complete analysis of what what your real estate market looks like and how you can best compete (and win) against other buyers.
+Either way, a good agent will be able to give you a complete analysis of what your real estate market looks like and how you can best compete (and win) against other buyers.